A Flexible Health Informatics Master’s Gives Tools to Improve Patient Care

 What Makes Us Unique?

 No Previous Healthcare Experience Required.
-You can be new to the field of healthcare.
+You can be new to the field of healthcare and apply without a GRE score.
 Our specially designed introductory courses allow you to succeed, providing you with the necessary foundation to thrive in the program and your future career.

 Learn More Today

 Complete the form to get additional information about this program.

 DANIEL WEST: Masters of Sciences of Health Informatics is going to enable people to make they type of career advancements that they’re interested in.

 MARGARETE ZALON: The core goal is to help students bridge information science, computer science, and health care in using resources, devices, and technology to improve patient care.